danjenson/motoko/README.md

         used when building by gradle; do not add either of these files to the code repo
-  - to reset the keystore in AWS Secrets Manager, run `motoko run reset-android-keystore`, which does the following:
+  - to reset the keystore in AWS Secrets Manager, run `motoko run reset-android-keystores`, which does the following:
-      - generates a new keystore and uploads it to AWS Secrets Manager with the key `android_keystore` along with the password under the key `android_keystore_password`
+      - generates a new keystore and uploads it to AWS Secrets Manager with the key `android_{release,debug}_keystore` along with the password under the key `android_keystore_password`
-      - runs the same commands as `motoko run setup-android-keystore` to setup the local environment to use the new keys
+      - runs the same commands as `motoko run setup-android-keystores` to setup the local environment to use the new keys
       - __NOTE__: after a reset, you will need to run `./gradlew signingReport` from the `frontend/android` directory and copy the debug and